Baqend/guide/src/topics/speed-kit/privacy.md

 <strong>EU Data Security</strong><br>
 Baqend has a valid Data Processing Addendum with Amazon Web Services and can therefore also close data processing agreements with customers.
-IP addresses of our users are anonymized and stored for 10 days.
+IP addresses of our users are anonymized and stored for 10 days: In more detail, the last 8 bit of any IPv4 user IP address is set to to zeros in memory, i.e. before touching disk.
+IPv6 addresses are not stored at all.
+Baqend only stores anonymized IP IPv4 addresses, i.e. Baqend will never persist a user's full IP address.
 Storing of IP addresses can be deactivated on request.

 <strong>Further Information</strong><br>
 For additional details on our data processing, we refer to our [overview of Baqend's infrastructure](https://medium.baqend.com/how-to-develop-a-backend-as-a-service-from-scratch-lessons-learned-a9fac618c2ce) and our [privacy policy](https://dashboard.baqend.com/privacy).